-Ferrante’s melodies are rich and sophisticated and set against a variety of sometimes complex tempos that bring in elements of swing, jazz, lounge, and even gospel.
-His compositions are perfectly suited for the musicians in his band.
-He also does a great job of not making the synthesizer be the bad word it became in retrospect.
-Many records from that era are un-listenable today as the result of the DX7 sounds which became a bad cliche.
+Ferrante’s melodies are rich and sophisticated and set against various, sometimes complex, tempos that bring in elements of swing, jazz, lounge, and even gospel.
+His compositions are ideally suited for the musicians in his band.
+He also does a great job of not making the synthesizer the lousy word it became in retrospect.
+Many records from that era are un-listenable today due to the DX7 sounds, which became a bad cliche.

-Ferrante gets some songwriting help from band mates Lawson, Haslip and Ford who either contribute or collaborate to some of the CD’s seven songs.
+Ferrante gets some songwriting help from bandmates Lawson, Haslip, and Ford, who either contribute or collaborate on some of the CD’s seven songs.
 The song collection here on the debut is excellent.

-The basic song arrangements have a depth and flow that suggests they were worked out on the road over many nights showcasing a tightness and interplay you just don’t hear when songs are created in the studio.
-Jerry Hey horn arrangements only enhance the proceedings.
+The basic song arrangements have a depth and flow that suggests they were worked out on the road over many nights, showcasing a tightness and interplay you don’t hear when songs are created in the studio.
+Jerry Hey’s horn arrangements only enhance the proceedings.
 Jerry even takes a rare solo on The Hornet.

-The digital sound is impressive.
-Great separation and depth.
-You can hear everything, crystal clear.
-All the subtleties in Jimmy Haslip’s bass playing (and there is much) can be heard throughout the record.
-Priscilla, a portrait-of-tracy-style harmonic tour-de-force, really shows what a great bass player can bring to band.
+The digital sound is impressive—great separation and depth.
+You can hear everything crystal clear.
+All the subtleties in Jimmy Haslip’s bass playing (and there are many) can be heard throughout the record.
+Priscilla, a portrait-of-Tracy-style harmonic tour-de-force, shows what a great bass player can bring to the band.

-You also have to credit Grammy winning producer Tommy LiPuma, associated with so many great recordings, here for what happened on the Yellowjackets debut.
+You also have to credit Grammy-winning producer Tommy LiPuma, associated with many great recordings, for what happened on the Yellowjacket’s debut.

-The star here however is Robben Ford.
-Armed with a better tone and better material than on Inside Story, Ford takes the listener on a journey of one dizzying solo after another.
-He plays with ferocity, melody, and feeling that never overwhelm the material.
+The star here, however, is Robben Ford.
+Armed with a better tone and material than in Inside Story, Ford takes the listener on a journey of one dizzying solo after another.
+He plays with ferocity, melody, and feelings that never overwhelm the material.